 Get the right armamentarium.

 Don’t shy away from using more than one shade.
 It always aids in adding depth.
-You must press in your brush lightly into the product and tap the excess off.
-Remember, our main goal is to embrace and accentuate our features.
+You must press your brush lightly into the product and tap the excess off.
+Remember, our primary goal is to embrace and accentuate our features.
 Not to color our skin another shade and hide out salient features.

 Release the product on your skin with a heavier hand and start drifting it off.
 This way, you will achieve graduation in shades rather than having hints of round splotches all over your face.
-We are not tapping the brush in; we are moving it away from us in a way that maintains the integrity of whatever makeup looks we have achieved so far.
+Again, we are not tapping the brush in; we are moving it away from us in a way that maintains the integrity of whatever makeup looks we have achieved so far.

 What’s the difference between bronzer and contour?